2bttns/2bttns/app/README.md

 ### Admin Allow List

-By default, the admin allow list is empty -- hence, users who attempt to log in will see an "Access Denied" error.
+Users who are not in the admin allow list and attempt to log in will see an "Access Denied" error.

+To configure the admin allow list...

+1. Copy the `adminAllowList.json.example` file to a new `adminAllowList.json` file, if it doesn't already exist.

-New admin users can be granted access by adding the emails associated with their GitHub accounts to `app/adminAllowList.json`.
+2. Add the emails associated with the GitHub accounts you want to grant access to.